elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Add Gatekeeper PSPs for Fluentd and OpenSearch
 - Add Gatekeeper PSPs for Kured.
 - Add Gatekeeper PSPs for Harbor
 - Add Gatekeeper mutation for setting job TTL if not already set.
 By default, a TTL of 7 days will be set.
+- Enabled Pod Security Admission for `dex` and `cert-manager`

 ### Fixed